-The legal avenue for bringing a job injury claim in Las Vegas depends on the worker’s status: Employees would file a workers’ compensation claim in Nevada, while independent contractors can bring a civil lawsuit.
+The legal avenue for bringing a job injury claim in Las Vegas depends on your status: Employees would file a workers’ compensation claim in Nevada, while independent contractors can bring a civil lawsuit.

-Either way, workers who became ill or injured while on the job may be able to recover money to cover their
+Either way, if you became ill or injured while on the job, you may be able to recover money to cover your

 - medical bills,